legop3/priuscan/README.md

 reading from CAN:
   - dash brightness knob (all the way down = off signal)
   - EV mode enable
+  - Eco and PWR mode: 0x3BC
+  - EV MODE: 0X49B
+  - 0x610: dimmer knob, when all the way down byte 4 is 00, thats all i care about.

 sending over esp-now to matrix:
   - engine on / off